jeffpar/pcjs/tools/disk/README.md

     node modules/diskimage.js PCDOS200-DISK1.json --list=unused

-NOTE: Unused bytes are different than (ie, are a superset of) free bytes.
-Free bytes are always measured in terms of unused clusters, multiplied by the cluster size, whereas unused bytes are the combination of all completely unused clusters *plus* any partially unused clusters.
-Being able to see all the unused data on a disk can be a valuable forensic tool.
+NOTE: Unused bytes are a superset of free bytes.
+Free bytes are always measured in terms of unused clusters, multiplied by the cluster size, whereas unused bytes are the combination of all completely unused cluster space *plus* any partially unused cluster space.
+Being able to see all the unused bytes on a disk can be useful for studying disk image usage, or simply making sure that a disk is free of any unwanted data.

 TODO: Update the unused byte report to include unused bytes, if any, in all FAT sectors and directory sectors.